Chicken with Green Chiles and Cheese (Video)

-- Spread 1/4 cup of the mild green taco sauce or green chile sauce in the bottom of the baking dish and lay the chicken strips crosswise going down the length of the baking dish.
+- Spread 1/4 cup of the Herdez Salsa Verde or other green chile sauce in the bottom of the baking dish and lay the chicken strips crosswise going down the length of the baking dish.

 - Cover the chicken strips with the strips of drained green chile.
 Top with the rest of the sauce and grated cheese.

 - Bake 20-25 minutes, or until the cheese is completely melted.
 (Don't wait for the cheese to brown or the chicken will probably get overdone, but you can switch to the broiler and brown for 1-2 minutes at the end if you'd like.)

 - Serve hot with sour cream, salsa, chopped avocado, or Green Tabasco Sauce (affiliate link) to add at the table if desired.